Oman Air adds five European cities through codeshare

 Oman Air continues its expansion across Europe by adding five popular cities to its collection of codeshare destinations with Lufthansa, Europe’s largest airline.

+Tickets to these popular hubs of commerce, culture and history are now available from omanair.com, travel agents and all other outlets.

-Abdulaziz al Raisi, CEO, Oman Air said: “Strategic codeshares are a crucial way for us to broaden customer choice and make it easier for business and leisure travelers to reach the Sultanate and beyond.
+Abdulaziz al Raisi, CEO, Oman Air, said, “Strategic codeshares are a crucial way for us to broaden customer choice and make it easier for business and leisure travellers to reach the Sultanate and beyond.
 Our relationship with Lufthansa is very important for Oman Air, and we are delighted to offer our valued guests even better connectivity in Europe.
-We are sure the guests will find the award-winning services of Oman Air and the legacy services of Lufthansa to be a truly rewarding experience”.
+We are sure the guests will find the award-winning services of Oman Air and the legacy services of Lufthansa to be a truly rewarding experience.”

 The new agreement, which increases the number of codeshare destinations with Lufthansa to 12, reflects Oman Air’s commitment to connecting the Sultanate — a unique, fast-growing destination for commerce and leisure travel — with the world.